-Question: I found out that for my daughter to start volleyball practice, she has to have a form signed and get a “pre-participation physical.”
+Question: My daughter needs to get a “pre-participation physical.”
 What happens at this physical and can we go to one of those clinics where they have stations and you cycle through to get your physical and your form signed?

-Answer: The Colorado High School Activities Association requires schools to have signed forms that say a student athlete has passed a pre-participation physical.
+Answer: Most high school sports associations require schools to have signed forms that say a student athlete has passed a pre-participation physical.
 When this group formed, one of its first actions was to implement this requirement to protect the health of student athletes.
 Even if the state doesn’t require a sports physical, it is highly recommended that students get one each year.

 A sports physical involves two parts: the medical history and the physical exam.

 The medical history can show patterns of illness in your family.
 This is an important component, so take your time when completing it.
 It will help the physician identify athletes who need further medical evaluation prior to starting the season.

 Also, a family practice physician or pediatrician can check to see that the student is current on immunizations.